 If you are seeking housing accommodations, you must complete the Accommodated Housing Request packet.
 Download the packet here.
 A qualified medical/mental health professional must complete some of the paperwork as well.
 (Instructions for downloading Adobe and creating a signature)

 If you are seeking dietary accommodations, a conversation or meeting with our foodservice group, Harvest Table, is also required.
-The contact for this is Colin Nye, Health and Wellness Manager.
-He can be reached by phone at 909-488-9815 or by email at firstname.lastname@example.org.
+The contact for this is Andrew Coyle, Health and Wellbeing Manager.
+Andrew can be reached at firstname.lastname@example.org.
+For more information regarding food allergies for college students, check out https://www.foodallergy.org/resources/navigating-college.

 Requests can be denied or approved by authority of the Accommodations Committee.